botandrose/bard/MIGRATION_GUIDE.md

 This guide will help you migrate your Bard configuration from v1.x to v2.0.

+> **Note:** Bard v1.8.0 is a transitional release that supports both v1.x and v2.0 APIs.
+When using deprecated v1.x patterns, you'll see deprecation warnings indicating what to change.
+This gives you time to migrate at your own pace while keeping your deployments working.

 ## Overview of Changes

 Bard v2.0 introduces a cleaner, more modular architecture: